sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 10. FdbOrch updates remote MAC addresses with new SAI attribute not to age them out.
 11. Syncd gets the ICCP learned remote MAC addresses with new SAI attribute SAI_FDB_ENTRY_TYPE_STATIC_MACMOVE set .
 12. Syncd programs the remote MAC to HW
-13. FdbOrch registers with NeighborOrch for all the ICCP learned remote MAC addresses.
-14. NeighborOrch update the MAC address to STATE_DB MCLAG ARP MAC Table.
+14. FdbOrch update the MAC address to STATE_DB MCLAG REMOTE FDB Table.
-15. FdbSycd gets the MAC updates from STATE_DB MCLAG ARP MAC Table.
+15. FdbSycd gets the MAC updates from STATE_DB MCLAG REMOTE FDB Table.
 16. FdbSyncd programs the MAC updates to kernel.

 ## 3.2 DB Changes